jenkinsci/github-plugin/CONTRIBUTING.md

 ### Annotation placement

 * Annotations on classes, interfaces, annotations, enums, methods, fields and local variables shall be on the lines immediately preceding the line where modifier(s) (e.g. `public` / `protected` / `private` / `final`, etc) would be appropriate.
-* Annotations on method arguments shall, to the largest extent possible, be on the same line as the method argument (and, if present, before the `final` modifier)
+* Annotations on method arguments shall, to the largest extent possible, be on the same line as the method argument (and, if present, before the `final` modifier).

 ### Javadoc

 * Each class shall have a Javadoc comment.
 * Unless the method is `private`, it shall have a Javadoc comment.
 * Getters and Setters shall have a Javadoc comment.
-The following is prefered
+The following is prefered:
     ```
     /**
      * The count of widgets
      */
     private int widgetCount;

     /**
      * Returns the count of widgets.
      *
      * @return the count of widgets.
      */
     public int getWidgetCount() {
         return widgetCount;
     }

     /**
      * Sets the count of widgets.
      *